Ward Museum's World Wildfowl

 At the event you will see replicas of Buffleheads, Ruddy Ducks, Red Heads, Canvasbacks, Canadian Geese, Teals, Wood Ducks, Whistling Swans, and many many more varieties of fowl.
 This is definitely an event to plan for.

-The Chesapeake Bay Marine Maritime homepage, a splendid site to visit that the duck hunting information above and the Big Gun boat picture was derived from is http://www.cbmm.org.
+The Chesapeake Bay Marine Maritime homepage, a splendid site to visit that the duck hunting information above and the Big Gun boat picture was derived..

 An example of life like carvings of hooded mergansers at the Ward World Carving Championship